 - 3/4 cup tiny pasta shells

-- Fresh grated or shaved parmesan cheese for topping
+- Freshly grated or shaved parmesan cheese for topping

 - Melt the butter in a large soup pot or dutch oven over medium heat.
 Add the onion and celery and saute’ for approximately 6-7 minutes, stirring frequently, until the onions are tender.
 Add the garlic and saute’ for about 1 more minute.

-- Add the water, salt, tomatoes, and tomato sauce and simmer over medium-low heat for about 20 minutes.
+- Add the sugar, water, chicken broth, tomatoes, tomato sauce, salt, and pepper and simmer over medium-low heat for about 20 minutes.

 - Add the pasta and cook for 8 minutes.